olincollege/TuringMachine/README.md

 ### Brief structure of repo

-**CAD** directory houses all the design, fabrication, and mechanical aspects of the project.
+The `CAD` directory houses all the design, fabrication, and mechanical aspects of the project.

-**code** directory contains the entire codebase for simulating the Turing Machine.
-The subdirectory **main** contains the code flashed to Arduino UNO for motor functions, state transition, and state transition operations.
-The subdirectory **symbol_recognition** contains the code for classifying the bits written on tape and is flashed to the ESP32-Cam.
+The `code` directory contains the entire codebase for simulating the Turing Machine.
+The subdirectory `main` contains the code flashed to Arduino UNO for motor functions, state transition, and state transition operations.
+The subdirectory `symbol_recognition` contains the code for classifying the bits written on tape and is flashed to the ESP32-Cam.

-**website** directory contains the entire code for our hosted website.
+The `website` directory contains the entire code for our hosted website.